Sidharth-2405030/CoffeeSales-Data_Analysis/README.md

 ## Data Analysis
 The cleaned dataset was analyzed using Pivot Tables and Pivot Charts to extract meaningful insights.
 The analysis covered the following areas:
-	•	Identification of the top five customers based on total sales.
+	•	Identification of the top five customers based on total sales.\n
 	•	Evaluation of sales by country to assess regional performance.
 	•	Examination of total sales by time, including monthly and yearly breakdowns to identify trends and seasonality.